acx0/etc/README.markdown

     ./link.sh

-If the script warns of existing files, back them up with and then force write the symlinks using:
+If the script warns of existing files, back them up and then force write the symlinks using:

     ./link.sh -b
     ./link.sh -f